cylc/cylc-admin/docs/feb2020-workshop-report.md

 ## Tentative development timeline

-The following are tentative endpoints to aim for, for the major tasks.
-(Some smaller tasks are not listed here as they can be fitted in around the bigger ones - see the list above for them).
+The following are endpoints to aim for, for the major tasks.
+(Smaller tasks above are not listed here as they can be fitted in around the bigger ones as time allows).
 Many of these items are already in progress or have at least been planned in advance.
-Initials added for those leading the development, but others may also be involved, and we have to be flexible depending on availability.
+Initials have been given for those leading the development, but others may also be involved, and we have to be flexible depending on availability.

 - March 2020:
   - flat shared UI data store decision (OS, BK)